How to show you know nothing of history without saying you know nothing of history

 • Year over Year housing inflation was the highest on record at 15% (and continued high for several years)

-• Mortgage interest rates were 2 to 3x greater than today.
+• Mortgage interest rates were 2 to 3x greater than today (depending on the year one bought a home)

 • New job market entrants were in the largest young cohort in U.S. history, all competing for jobs with one another.

-• Comparing the same colleges from then to now, college expenses are similar or even less now, after adjusting for inflation.
+• Comparing the same colleges from then to now, college expenses are similar or even less now, after adjusting for inflation if one chooses wisely.

 That this nonsense was turned into news reports illustrates how useless journalism is.